2019 ADIPS Annual Scientific Meeting

 Dear Colleagues and Friends

-On behalf of the organising committee, it is with great pleasure that I invite you to the harbourside city of Sydney for the Annual Scientific Meeting of the Australian Diabetes in Pregnancy Society.
+On behalf of the organising committee, it is with great pleasure that I invite you to the harbourside city of Sydney for the Annual Scientific Meeting of the Australasian Diabetes in Pregnancy Society.
 This meeting will be held at the International Convention Centre, Darling Harbour, from August 23rd to 25th.

 We are delighted to welcome our Plenary Speaker, Professor Fidelma Dunne, Professor of Medicine at the National University of Ireland and a Consultant Endocrinologist at Galway University Hospital.
 Prof Dunne has been actively involved in research, including the EMERGE, DALI, CONCEPTT and EVOLVE trials, and is the current President of the International Diabetes in Pregnancy Study Group (IADPSG).
 She will delivery two plenary presentations, on pregnancy outcomes for women with type 1 and type 2 diabetes, and the evidence behind, andimpact of, differing GDM criteria worldwide.
 We also have a wide range of collaborating speakers, with representatives both local and interstate, as well as talks from physicians, obstetricians, diabetes educators, midwives and a consumer representative.

 There will be a conjoint afternoon plenary with the Australian Diabetes Society on Friday 23rd August, examining the maternal and fetal programming effects of gestational diabetes, hypertensive disorders of pregnancy and chronic disease on long term health outcomes.

 - Maternal and Fetal Programming of Chronic Disease

 - Optimising outcomes in Women with Diabetes in Pregnancy

 - Technology: What, When and How?

 - Guideline Updates: Therapeutic Guidelines, ADIPS and HAPO